Alfresco/alfresco-ios-sdk/README.md

 Documentation
 -------------

-Full documentation, including getting started instructions can be found in the [iOS SDK Reference PDF](https://developer.alfresco.com/resources/alfresco/pdf/iOSSDKReference-v1.0.pdf).
+Full documentation, including getting started instructions can be found [here](https://developer.alfresco.com/resources/alfresco/pdf/iOS-SDK-1.0.pdf).

 More information can be found on our [developer portal](http://developer.alfresco.com/mobile) and on our [website](http://www.alfresco.com/products/mobile).